anvalenciao/memory-game/README.md

 You can also use any other HTTP server that can serve static files with the correct MIME types.

 ### Online
-Alternatively, you can play the game online at [GAME LINK].
+Alternatively, you can play the game online at https://memorygame.valenciaoliveros.com.

 ## 3. Instructions
 In this game, the player is required to flip over two cards at a time and try to match them to form pairs.
 The game starts by requesting the player's name, and then displaying a board with a set of cards facing down.
 The player must flip two cards per turn and try to find all matching pairs.